42Paris/remote-challenges/README.md

  <sub>*All points will be uploaded on the intranet once the contest has ended.*</sub>

 ##### Rules:
- - You can't submit a solution already submited by someone else
+ - You can't submit a solution already submitted by someone else
  - You have to request your PR before the deadline to be able to participate. <sub>*(specified in the subjects)*</sub>
  - You have to respect the mandatory language requirement <sub>*(specified in the subjects)*</sub>
  - Your PR description should explain how you solved this problem and a short description of your code.